Threshold corrections to the MSSM finite-temperature Higgs potential: Finite temperature corrections of squarks

 So in the case under consideration the sums of integrals (\ref{Ias}) and (\ref{Iabs}) can be calculated by differentiation of (\ref{I5}) with respect to mass parameters participating in $M=M(M_{a}, M_{b}, x)$.
 Differentiation increases the power $s$ in the denominator of (\ref{I5}) giving convergent integrals

 The integrals (\ref{Ias2}) and (\ref{Iabs2}) are equal to the series (\ref{Ias}) and (\ref{Iabs}), respectively. \unitlength 1.00mm

 {\bf Threshold corrections from the triangle and box diagrams}, shown in Fig.\ref{thresh}, are denoted by $\Delta\lambda^{th}_i$, $i$=1,...7.
 They contribute additively to the parameters $\lambda_i=\lambda^{SUSY}_i-\Delta\lambda^{th}_i$.
-In the following we are using the normalization conventions from \cite{physrev}.
+In the following normalization conventions from \cite{physrev} are used.
 Calculation of the finite-temperature diagrams for the general case of complex-valued $\mu$ and $A_{t,b}$ gives the result (see details in the Appendix)

 where $g_1$, $g_2$ are U(1) and SU(2) gauge couplings, $\mu$ is the Higgs superfield mass parameter, $A_t$, $A_b$ are the trilinear squarks-Higgs bosons parameters, $h_{\,t}, h_{\,b}$ are the Yukawa couplings and $m_Q, m_U, m_D$ denote the scalar quark mass parameters, in terms of which the physical masses are expressed. \unitlength 1.00mm